econominhas/webapp/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please, includes description of this pull request. -->

+## Please check if your PR fulfills the following requirements:

+- [ ] I followed [GitFlow](https://github.com/techmmunity/git-magic/blob/master/docs/en/gitflow.md) pattern to create the branch
+- [ ] My code produces no warnings or errors
+- [ ] Tests for the changes have been added / updated
+- [ ] The changes made are accessible and responsive

 ## PR Type

 What kind of change does this PR introduce?